OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 * Using the Import button in Sunstone.

 .. warning:: The image import operation may take a long time.
-If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30 seconds Sunstone timeout may have been reached.
-In this case either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.
+If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30-second Sunstone timeout may have been reached.
+In this case, either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.

-Following vCenter resources can be easily imported into OpenNebula:
+The following vCenter resources can be easily imported into OpenNebula:

 * vCenter clusters (imported as OpenNebula Hosts)
 * Datastores